Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 So for all those scenarios, this solution could be used.

 This shell/bash solution is designed to run as a process.
 This solution should be deployed and run on IBM MQ server nodes where [Multi-Instance Queue Managers](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_8.0.0/com.ibm.mq.con.doc/q018140_.htm) are configured.
-Same process should run on both Active and Standby nodes.
+The same process should run on both Active and Standby nodes.

-Solution is tested on Linux - RHEL(6,7) and CentOS with MQ 7.5.X.X and 8.XXX
+The solution is tested on Linux - RHEL(6,7) and CentOS with MQ 7.5.X.X and 8.XXX

 ##### Having this piece of code with multi-Instance MQ, One can bring HA for MQ closer to a Vendor based [traditional HA](https://en.wikipedia.org/wiki/High-availability_cluster#/media/File:2nodeHAcluster.png) solutions - [RHCS](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/cluster_suite_overview/s1-rhcs-intro-cso) or [VCS](https://symwisedownload.symantec.com/resources/sites/SYMWISE/content/live/SOLUTIONS/26000/TECH26832/en_US/260419.pdf?__gda__=1515048753_ffed058e8081bdeb51b7cc85fd1d6c00) etc.

 ##### What does this process/daemon do?
 (High level)

 	-	Puts QMgr(s) with status “Running elsewhere” to "Running as Standby".
-Thus secondary QMgr is Ready to takeover should  a failover reoccurs.
+Thus secondary QMgr is Ready to take over should a failover reoccurs.
 	-	Writes every MQ failover activity performed to Log for later review/audit.
 	-	CPU consumption by this process is low (< 0.01%) as observed in 2 CPU Intel Zeon machine with aggressive polling.
 (10 seconds)